JeremyHeinPhD/Alignment-Portfolio/README.md

 PhD Sociologist | AI Trainer | Educator

 ## Overview
 This repository showcases my applied work in AI training and alignment, drawing on 30+ years of research and teaching.
 Since 2025, I’ve contributed to RLHF projects at Snorkel AI, Outlier AI, and Handshake AI — designing edge-case prompts, evaluating model reasoning, and applying inclusive pedagogy to improve large language models (LLMs).
-My approach integrates symbolic interactionism, comparative religion, and musicology to support neurodiverse learners and human-centered AI development.
+My approach to human-centered AI integrates symbolic interaction theory with the perspective of neurodiverse learners.

 ## Contents
 - Case studies applying RLHF principles to support autistic and neurodiverse learners
 - Rubric-based feedback generators simulating empathetic instructional responses
 - Prompt design experiments grounded in sociology, pedagogy, and cultural analysis
-- Reflections on alignment from a humanities-informed perspective

 ## Why It Matters
 This work explores how AI systems can be trained and evaluated using humanistic rubrics — especially in emotionally complex or educational contexts.
 It contributes to broader conversations around AI alignment, inclusive instruction, and symbolic reasoning in LLMs.